lino-framework/book/docs/dev/hello/index.rst

 Explanations:

 #.  :mod:`lino_book.projects.min1` is one of the out-of-the-box
     projects included in the Lino Book.
+Actually it is the first of a series of projects which is documented in :doc:`/specs/projects/min`.

     We import these settings directly into our global namespace using the wildcard ``*``.
 This is necessary because that's how Django